-Asset allocation describes the share of investments in specific
+describes the share of investments in specific assets

-At least 70% of the Sub-Fund 's investments are aligned with the environmental or social, E/S, characteristics.
-The Sub-Fund plans to have a minimum of 10% sustainable investments.
-The investments in the "#2 Other" category are cash and/or cash equivalents, government bonds, derivatives, or ETFs and is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
+At least 85% of the Sub-Fund's investments are aligned with the environmental or social, E/S, characteristics.
+The investments in the "#2 Other" category are cash and/or cash equivalents, government bonds, derivatives, or ETFs which are used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
 The "2# Other" category has no minimum environmental or social safeguards.